sambanova/ai-starter-kit/benchmarking/README.md

 This kit also supports [SambaNova Studio models with Dynamic Batch Size](https://docs.sambanova.ai/sambastudio/latest/dynamic-batching.html), which improves the model performance significantly.

 In order to use a batching model, first users need to set up the proper endpoint supporting this feature, please [look at this section](#set-up-the-account-and-config-file) for reference.
-Additionally, users need to specify `number of workers > 1`, either using [the streamlit app](#using-streamlit-app) or [the terminal](#using-terminal).
-Since the current maximum batch size is 16, it's recomended to choose a value for `number of workers` equal or greater than that to test different batch sizes.
+Additionally, users need to specify `number of concurrent requests > 1`, either using [the streamlit app](#using-streamlit-app) or [the terminal](#using-terminal).
+Since the current maximum batch size is 16, it's recomended to choose a value for `number of concurrent requests` equal or greater than that to test different batch sizes.

 Here are some examples with parameters for using an endpoint with and without dynamic batching size.